mouadk/Insomnihack2024/rasp-agent/README.md

 # RASP Agent

-- In order to build the agent run:
+In order to build the agent run:
     `mvn clean install`

+Hooks are added at:
+- ProcessBuilder (start)
+- SpelExpressionParser (doParseExpression)